-There is no spring or summer intake into the Program.
+There is no spring or summer intake into the HRM Program.

 The HRM Program offers four required courses only, and there are no elective options within the Program.
 Students wishing to take other courses through SFU may arrange to do so independently.

-HRM Program candidates who require technical or analytical capacities beyond the Program curriculum may speak with the Program Director for special consideration.
+HRM Program candidates who require technical or analytical capacities beyond the Program curriculum may speak with the Program Director or their Senior Supervisor.
 All efforts will be made to support candidate’s thesis research.

 Master’s candidates based in Vancouver or the Lower Mainland may work with their Senior Supervisor to obtain access to SFU Archaeology labs, collections, and related facilities.
 Students have accessed zooarchaeology samples and have worked with the SFU Centre for Forensic Research.
-All candidates will have access to SFU-wide support, such as the Library's Research Commons, which supports students working with thesis templrates, formatting, and provides workshops and other materials to facilitate thesis writing and presentation.
+All candidates will have access to SFU-wide support, such as the Library's Research Commons, which supports students working with thesis templates, formatting, and workshops to facilitate thesis writing and presentation.

 The master’s thesis remains the essential indicator of researcher competence.
-Many Canadian provinces (Alberta, Saskatchewan, Ontario, and Newfoundland) require archaeological permit applicants to minimally hold a master’s degree in anthropology or archaeology granted on the basis of a written thesis.
-Many HRM employers require mid- and upper-level staff members to have a master's thesis because it demonstrates essential capacities in research and writing.
+Many Canadian provinces (Alberta, Saskatchewan, Ontario, and Newfoundland) require professional archaeologists to minimally hold a master’s degree in anthropology or archaeology granted on the basis of a written thesis.
+Many HRM employers also require more senior staff members to complete master's theses as demonstrations of requisite capacities in research and writing.

 RPA registration is a central requirement for HRM professionals employed by state and federal agencies, consulting firms, and industry project proponents.
-Internationally, RPA registration is a requirement to supervise new archaeological projects in Peru and is increasingly referred to by the World Bank, International Finance Corporation, and other transnational investors and corporations as the certification standard for most HRM professionals.
+Internationally, RPA registration is mandatory for those supervising new archaeological projects in Peru and is increasingly referred to by the World Bank and other transnational investors as the certification standard for HRM professionals.

-See the current HRM candidate profiles.
+See current HRM candidate profiles.
 The following list offers further ideas for thesis research: